CLASSICAL LOST AND FOUND

 The recital opens with his three-movement cello sonata, which was premiered in 1905.
 It's a winning combination of the new wine of romantic chromaticism in old classical bottles.
-The gently rocking melodic first movement is followed by a stunning theme and variations.
-The finale is a totally infectious rustic stomp apparently based on a popular song of the day.
+The gently rocking melodic first movement [T-1] is followed by a stunning theme and variations [T-2].
+The finale [T-3] is a totally infectious rustic stomp apparently based on a popular song of the day.

 Four exquisite miniatures are next.
-Ballade (violin, 1909) conjures up alternate celestial and infernal images in the best tradition of silent movie music.
-Nocturne (cello, 1903), Mélodie (violin, 1882) and Andante Appassionato (cello, published in 1925) rival any of Gabriel Fauré's small-scale works for violin or cello.
+Ballade (violin, 1909) [T-4], which is in the best tradition of silent movie music, conjures images of "soft and somber woods" and "shapes" dancing in the moonlight.
+On the other hand, Nocturne (cello, 1903), Mélodie (violin, 1882) [T-5] and Andante Appassionato (cello, published in 1925) [T-7] rival any of Gabriel Fauré's small-scale works for violin or cello.

 The violin takes center stage in the exceptional sonata (1900) that follows.
 Also in three movements, you may find it ranks among the greatest romantic French chamber music discoveries you've made!
-Melodic mania and flights of passionate fancy carry one aloft in the opening allegro.
-The solemn, moving andante brings the listener back to earth, only to be swept off his/her feet in the kinetic finale.
+Melodic mania and flights of passionate fancy carry one aloft in the opening allegro [T-8].
+The solemn, moving andante [T-9] brings the listener back to earth, only to be swept off his/her feet in the kinetic finale [T-10].
 In typical Franckian cyclic fashion, motifs from the first two movements reappear, binding this immaculate work all the tighter.
 A frenetic final coda ends the sonata on a jocund note.

 Three more memorable miniatures fill out the program.
-Andante Cantabile (cello, 1899) is an aria that shows off the cello's uncanny proclivity to mimic the human voice.
-Méditation et Scherzetto (violin, 1912) is an appealing contrast of the quiescent and quixotic.
-Cavatine (cello, 1886) gives the cello the last say on this disc with another gorgeous aria, concluding this extraordinary concert all too soon.
+Andante Cantabile (cello, 1899) [T-11] is an aria that shows off the cello's uncanny proclivity to mimic the human voice.
+While the subsequent Méditation et Scherzetto (violin, 1912) [T-12 & 13] offer an appealing quiescent, quixotic contrast.
+Then Cavatine (cello, 1886) [T-14] gives the cello the last say with another gorgeous aria that concludes this extraordinary concert all too soon.